essenius/FitNesseRun/readme.md

 - **Target Folder**: The location where the data environment for FitNesse needs to be configured.
 Default is '.'
 - **Package Folder**: the folder under which the packages have been downloaded (i.e. where FitNesse and FitSharp can be found).
 Default is '.'
 - **Port**: the port that FitNesse needs to run at when executed.
 Default is 9123
-- **Slim Port**: THe port where the FitSharp Slim service runs at.
+- **Slim Port**: The port where the FitSharp Slim service runs at.
 Default is 8085
 - **Siim Pool Size**: the number of consecutive ports that Slim can use (starting at Slim Port).
 Default is 5
 - **Slim Timeout**: Timeout in seconds for the Slim server.
 Default is 30 seconds
 - **Cleanup Target**: Whether or note the target folder should be cleaned before configuring.
 Default is yes.